 Identifying Red Flags Early

-Trust your gut instincts entirely when talking to new people online.
-If a specific conversation makes you feel uncomfortable or pressured, you have the absolute right to disengage immediately.
-Watch out carefully for people who ask overly personal, probing questions too quickly in the relationship.
-Be highly wary of individuals who try to isolate you from the main group chat or who become angry and demanding of your free time.
-If someone gets genuinely angry because you did not reply to their text within five minutes, that is a massive, glowing red flag.
-Healthy friendships respect personal boundaries implicitly.
-You owe absolutely no one your time, your emotional energy, or your private personal details.
+Trust your instincts.
+If a conversation makes you feel uncomfortable or pressured, you have every right to disengage.
+Be wary of people who ask overly personal questions too quickly, try to isolate you from the group, or become angry and demanding of your time.
+Healthy friendships respect boundaries without needing to be reminded.
+You owe nobody your time, emotional energy, or private details.
+For more on protecting yourself, read our guide on staying safe while chatting online.

 Moving a Digital Friendship to the Real World